olawlor/byteforge/debug060/README.md

 	set x=10
 	print hero(123)

-You then continue running the program, and it will run from that point onward.
+You then continue running the program, and it will run normally from that point onward.

 	c